teixeiras/incBackup/README.md

 * Backup All system (Not only home)
 * Start with the system (Systemd script and logs)
 * Retrieve status

-## TODO
-The application it's in a very early stage of development, missing features :
 * Delete backups when customized time elapsed
 * Mount the disk when present

 This application it's made to keep simple, with only a single job.

 # Usage